Release-Candidate/Tzolkin/docs/contributing.md

 Any help is welcome!

-If you encounter a problem using FSHARP_TEMPLATE, a task it not as easy as you'd like it to be or you'd like something added to it: open an issue at GitHub.
+If you encounter a problem using Tzolkin, a task it not as easy as you'd like it to be or you'd like something added to it: open an issue at GitHub.

 ## Report Issues (Bugs and Feature Requests)

-File a bug report at [Github](https://github.com/Release-Candidate/FSharp_Template/issues/new?assignees=&labels=&template=bug_report.md&title=).
+File a bug report at [Github](https://github.com/Release-Candidate/Tzolkin/issues/new?assignees=&labels=&template=bug_report.md&title=).
-Add a feature request at [Github](https://github.com/Release-Candidate/FSharp_Template/issues/new?assignees=&labels=&template=feature_request.md&title=).
+Add a feature request at [Github](https://github.com/Release-Candidate/Tzolkin/issues/new?assignees=&labels=&template=feature_request.md&title=).
-Take a look at the [Issue Tracker at GitHub](https://github.com/Release-Candidate/FSHARP_TEMPLATE/issues)
+Take a look at the [Issue Tracker at GitHub](https://github.com/Release-Candidate/Tzolkin/issues)

 ## Forking the Repository

-If you'd like to contribute directly, e.g. better the documentation, add another language or write some source code: fork FSHARP_TEMPLATE by clicking the `Fork` button in the upper right corner of the GitHub project website.
-Check out your fork of FSHARP_TEMPLATE using the URL from the `Code` button of your fork on Github.
-The URL should be something like github.com/YOUR_USERNAME/FSHARP_TEMPLATE.git.
+If you'd like to contribute directly, e.g. better the documentation, add another language or write some source code: fork Tzolkin by clicking the `Fork` button in the upper right corner of the GitHub project website.
+Check out your fork of Tzolkin using the URL from the `Code` button of your fork on Github.
+The URL should be something like github.com/YOUR_USERNAME/Tzolkin.git.

 Details about how to fork a repository on Github are [here](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).